2 min read

 Founded by the inventor of the Internet Sir Tim Berners-Lee as an initiative to restore privacy to Internet users, Solid ensures that data is stored in a decentralized and secure manner.
 At the heart of the Solid specification are what are known as pods.
 Pods are personal servers for data.
 The owner decides how to share data with other users and applications.

-When applications are developed according to this principle, not only are the problems of data protection eliminated, but an environment is created where users can move their data and change providers without effort.
+When applications are developed according to this principle, not only are the problems of data protection eliminated, but an environment is created where users can move their data and change providers freely.

 Of course, new challenges arise in this context.
 Meaningful economic incentives must be created for the development of these applications.
 Trading data is a lucrative business at the expense of privacy.
 Perhaps a paradigm shift will help here.Categories: Privacy